COMPETITION/JOURNALISM NOW

 A new hands-on way to help teach journalism

 The competition is designed as a new hands-on way to help teach journalism.
-Once the teams were formed and submitted story ideas, they were helped throughout by Thomson Foundation, whose experts provided advice and courses throughout that included reporting skills, audience research, mobile journalism and how to grow their brands.
+Once the teams were formed and story ideas were submitted, they were helped throughout by Thomson Foundation, whose experts provided advice and courses throughout that included reporting skills, audience research, mobile journalism and how to grow their brands.

 “It is a huge privilege yet a great responsibility as well.
 This competition empowered our voices as young journalists, now it’s our turn to empower others’ and seek the truth, justice and real changes,” says Shereen Nanish, the group captain of Youth Media.